 Unique Features Create Better Outcomes

 - We host monthly seminars on arthritis and joint replacement taught by our surgeons.
 We focus on the basics of osteoarthritis, operative and nonoperative solutions for treating joint pain and new innovations in joint replacement surgery that are making recovery easier than ever before.
 We finish with an extended question-and-answer period to address any specific concerns that participants may have.
-Tours of the dedicated joint replacement unit are offered.

 - Patients are encouraged to choose a coach to accompany them beginning with orientation all the way through discharge form the hospital.
 Research has shown that an effective coach contributes to shorter hospital stay, increased patient satisfaction, and greater likelihood of being discharged directly home.